srikur/srikur.github.io/content/posts/chip-8.md

 - Display: The display for the CHIP-8 is monochrome and is 64 x 32 pixels, which means that every pixel is either `0x00` or `0x01`.
 We can represent this as a 1-dimensional array.
 It would make sense for this to be in the `Emulator` class rather than the `CPU` class, but we'll need to modify it using instructions, so this makes life a little easier.

 Here's the CPU class definitions.
 You can ignore any of the variables I haven't explained yet for now.
 I'll cover them when we get to where they're actually used.

+## Starting Out

+The section after this has descriptions and code for the complete instruction set, but rather than try to do them all in one go, you should start off with the following five:
+- `00E0` (clearing the screen)
+- `1NNN` (jumping to address `NNN`)
+- `6XNN` (set register `X` to value `NN`)
+- `ANNN` (set index register to value `NNN`)
+- `DXYN` (draw a sprite at (`X`,`Y`))

+These five are used in Timendus' CHIP-8 splash screen logo test ROM.
+You can find that one along with a bunch of other test ROMs [here](https://github.com/Timendus/chip8-test-suite).
+As noted in that GitHub repo, the original IBM test logo requires an additional instruction, `7XNN`.
+After those two work properly, you can start using the test ROMs that test a lot more functionality.

 ## The Instruction Set